-1. Definitions
+A. Definitions

-- A. Consensual relationships are defined as romantic, amorous and/or sexual relationships between consenting employee, between employees and vendors, or between employees and adult (18 years or older) college students currently enrolled at one of the community colleges. - B. An employee is any individual who is employed by the Maricopa County Community College District (MCCCD).
-An employee includes an individual who is subject to an established employee job group manual.
-An employee also includes at-will, part-time, temporary or a contract worker (special services employment, request for personnel services) working or serving as an agent or designee on behalf of the MCCCD. - C. A student is considered to be any person currently enrolled in a credit or non-credit class at one of the colleges or centers within the Maricopa County Community College District. - D. A vendor is someone who sells or can sell products or services to the Maricopa County Community College District. - E. A recent consensual relationship is considered to be one that has taken place within the past 24 months.
+- A. Consensual relationships are defined as romantic, amorous and/or sexual relationships between consenting employees or between employees and adult (18 years or older) college students currently enrolled at one of the community colleges. - ii.
+An employee is any individual who is employed by the Maricopa County Community College District (MCCCD).
+An employee includes an individual who is subject to an established employee job group policy manual, whether regular, full-time board approved, at-will, part-time, and/or temporary.
+An employee also includes a contract worker (special services employment, request for personnel services) working or serving as an agent or designee on behalf of the MCCCD. - iii.
+A student is considered to be any person currently enrolled in a credit or non-credit class at one of the colleges or centers within the Maricopa County Community College District. - iv.
+A vendor is someone who sells or can sell products or services to the Maricopa County Community College District - v.
+A recent consensual relationship is considered to be one that has taken place within the past 24 months.

-2. Prohibited Conduct
+B. Prohibited Conduct

-- A. An employee shall not maintain, engage in or be involved in a consensual relationship with another employee who is subject to that individual's supervision or with a student that is currently enrolled in the individual's class, or a student whom the individual otherwise instructs, coaches, counsels or advises, or with a vendor if the employee manages that contract or otherwise exerts influence over the contract. - The Governing Board recognizes that the personal life of its employees is not a concern of the institution, and therefore, this regulation does not seek to prohibit romantic relationships that exist between parties where the context of power-authority between employees or between employees and students is not present; and provided that the relationship does not affect the employee's effectiveness in fulfilling his or her professional obligation.
+- i.
+An employee shall not maintain, engage in or be involved in a consensual relationship with another employee who is subject to that individual's supervision or with a student that is currently enrolled in the individual's class, or a student whom the individual otherwise instructs, coaches, counsels or advises, or with a vendor if the employee manages that contract or otherwise exerts influence over the contract. - iii.
+The Governing Board recognizes that the personal life of its employees is not a concern of the institution, and therefore, this regulation does not seek to prohibit romantic relationships that exist between parties where the context of power-authority between employees or between employees and students is not present; and provided that the relationship does not affect the employee's effectiveness in fulfilling his or her professional obligation.
 For these instances, appropriate measures should still be taken in order to avoid conflicts of interest from occurring.
 For relationships that may exist prior to the time that either a student or employee is placed in a situation of instruction or supervision that is considered to be a conflict of interest, the employee(s) involved shall disclose and take immediate measures to avoid the conflict or appearance of conflict.

-Procedures for Disclosure
+2. Procedures for Disclosure